mmbman/Katagiri/1979-06-11-Fukanzazengi-Talk-3.md

 Anyway, we have to move toward our future.
 There is no chance to blame your karmas in the past.
 Good or bad, right or wrong, whatever you say: karmas don't care.

-And also, karmas appear ignoring your judgement, evaluation, and dislike, whatever.
+And also, karmas appear ignoring your judgement, evaluation, and dislike – whatever.
 Karmas appear only when time and occasion are right, and conditions arranged.
 They appear even though you don't like it.
 That's why you are confused.

 So, it is very important what kind of time and occasion and conditions we make from moment to moment, in the process of moving to our future – rather than criticizing and blaming the karmas in the past.